coltonmorris/dot-files/README.md

 ## Copy Script
 ---

-The `move-files-from-here.sh` script should be ran after installing the following dependencies:
+The `install.sh` script should be ran after installing the following dependencies:
 * iterm
 * git
 * neobundle
 * zsh
 * zprezto

+It creates a symbolic links in your home directory pointing to the files in this repo.

 ### Dependencies